jamestang23/jamestang23.github.io/_pages/about.md

 {% include base_path %}

 Welcome to the lab of Machine Learning Stochastic Physics!
 Our research topics include stochastic process, machine learning, nonequilibrium statistical physics.
-Combining analytical and numerical approaches, the ultimate goal is to uncover simple theoretical principles that could help understand complex nonequilibrium dynamical processes.
+Combining analytical and numerical approaches, the ultimate goal is to uncover simple theoretical principles that could help understand complex dynamical processes and design efficient machine learning algorithms.

 To discuss any interesting science, feel free to contact us at jamestang23@gmail.com